ably/ably-dotnet/README.md

 ## Building and Packaging

-The build scripts are written partly using `fake' and partly in powershell using PSake and need to be run on Windows with Visual Studio 2017 installed.
-Additionally nuget.exe and GitVersion.exe are required, these can be installed via [chocolatey](https://chocolatey.org)
+The build scripts are written using ```fake``` and need to be run on Windows with Visual Studio 2017 installed.
+Fake and nuget.exe can be installed via [chocolatey](https://chocolatey.org)

+    choco install fake
     choco install nuget.commandline

 Running `.\build.cmd` will start the build process and run the tests.
 By default it runs the NetFramework tests.